Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 .. rubric:: Report Filters and Attributes

-Per :numref:`filters-attributes`, customized views are created by applying report filters and report attributes to the COUNTER Reports.
+Per :numref:`filters-attributes`, customized views are created by applying the full COUNTER attribute and filters options to the COUNTER Reports.
 Report attributes define the columns (elements) and report filters the rows (values) included in the reports.
 Publishers on the Pathway who are technically able to support the full COUNTER filter options for each report SHOULD do so.
 That is:

 * Filtering the Platform Report by all of Data_Type, Access_Method, Metric_Type, and Exclude_Monthly_Details.
 * Filtering the Database Report by all of Data_Type, Access_Method, Metric_Type, and Exclude_Monthly_Details.
 * Filtering the Title Report by all of Data_Type, YOP, Access_Type, Access_Method, Metric_Type, and Exclude_Monthly_Details.
 * Filtering the Item Report by all of Data_Type, YOP, Access_Type, Access_Method, Metric_Type, Include_Parent_Details, Include_Component_Details, and Exclude_Monthly_Details.

-Where publishers on the Pathway allow the full set of filter options, they MUST specify which attributes are included in the report via Attributes_To_Show.
+Where publishers on the Pathway allow the full set of options, they MUST specify which attributes are included in the report via Attributes_To_Show and which filters are applied via Report_Filters.

-Publishers on the Pathway who cannot support the full COUNTER filter options for each report MUST include all attributes in all reports by default.
+Publishers on the Pathway who cannot support customization MUST include all attributes in all reports by default.

 .. rubric:: Report Format